The most important step in product customization: thinking.

 Step 1: Where are you going?
 Establish a true north.

 The first thing brands must do is establish a “true north” for their customization program.
 Establishing true north clarifies the meaning and purpose of the program, and creates alignment among all functions – finance, sales, marketing, IT, design, development, manufacturing, and supply chain.
-Some questions that you must answer before beginning the mass customization program:
+Some questions that you must answer before beginning the product customization program:

 - What do we mean by custom?
 Is it a completely new product, new colorways, or just the embroidery of a customer’s initials?